 Sewing the skirt with one piece of fabric, the seam can be placed at the back or on the left side, depending on your design and desire.

-Dress with a frilly top is not very complicated to make.
+Dress with a frilly top is not very complicated to make, you just need to know a few basic techniques.
 Read instructions fully before you begin.

-Laying out the pattern will depend on the width of your fabric.
-Here is one suggestion: Continue reading Dress with a frilly top detailed sewing instructions.
+Laying out the pattern will depend on the width of your fabric and the dress size.
+Here is one option, I’m sure that you can find a better one.
+Continue reading Dress with a frilly top detailed sewing instructions.

 The keyhole neckline opening can be used as an embellishment of the garment or as a utility feature to widen the neckline or the hem of a sleeve for added functionality.